ddprrt/rust-workshop-example-word-count/README.md

 ## Exercise 4: _CLI app_

-- Make your app runable as CLI application.
+- Make your app runable as CLI application (`std::env`).
 Parse the command line arguments, call your functions, and display the results.

 ## Extensions